 1. Knitting exercises both hemispheres of the brain

+One of the best benefits of knitting is the effect is has on your brain.
 The simple act of passing a strand of yarn from one needle to another enormously improves your cerebral coordination.
-By adding more complexity to the garment you’re creating, your mental dexterity will further enhance your rhythm and coordination.
+However, by adding more complexity to the garment you’re creating, your mental dexterity will further enhance your rhythm and coordination.

-It may be surprising, but knitting is really therapeutic for anyone with motor problems.
-It’s even been found to improve attention and focus on activities in children with mental problems.
-Don’t wait!
+It may be surprising, but knitting is really therapeutic for anyone with motor skill problems.
+Because of this, it’s even been found to improve attention and focus in activities with children with mental problems.
+Don’t wait any longer!
 Teach the little ones in your home to knit.
 It’s not just for old ladies any more!

 2. Reduces stress

 Many people often get together in parks to knit.
-They sit on a bank, get out their yarn and needles and get to work while they relax and talk or simply focus on the activity while their problems and worries melt away.
+They sit on a bank, get out their yarn and needles and get to work while they relax and talk or simply focus on the activity in hand.
+In no time at all they realize that their problems and worries are melting away.

 Knitting is relaxing.
-The manual activity and focusing your attention on the work opens the doors to a calm state of mind that offers many benefits to those who are experiencing stress or anxiety.
+The act of focusing your attention opens the doors to a calm state of mind that offers many benefits to those who are experiencing stress or anxiety.

 3. Knitting improves mood

 As we mentioned before, many people often get together to knit and chat amongst themselves while carrying out this interesting task.
 Knitting promotes sociability, sparks new friendships and brings people together.